 The state surveyors also observed water temperatures in the Ocean Cottage that were higher than the acceptable temperature.
 As a part of the investigation, the survey team interviewed the Maintenance Assistant who revealed that “he measured water temperatures every Monday and each of the cottages’ shower/tub rooms but did not measure water temperatures at the sinks in the resident rooms.”

 Do you suspect that your loved one was injured or harmed while living at Home of the Innocents Health Care Center?
 If so, contact the Kentucky nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 for immediate legal intervention.
 Our network of attorneys fights aggressively on behalf of Jefferson County victims of mistreatment living in long-term facilities including nursing homes in Louisville.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our skillful attorneys provide legal representation in victim cases involving nursing home abuse when it occurs in private and public nursing facilities.
 We accept every case concerning wrongful death, nursing home abuse, and personal injury through a contingency fee agreement.
 This arrangement postpones your need to make a payment for our legal services until after your case is successfully resolved through a negotiated out of court settlement or jury trial award.

-Our law firm provides every client with a “No Win/No-Fee” Guarantee.
+Our network of attorneys provides every client with a “No Win/No-Fee” Guarantee.
 This promise means if our legal team is unable to obtain compensation on your behalf, you owe us nothing.
-Let our law firm start working on your case today to ensure your family receives the financial compensation they deserve for your harm.
+Let our network of attorneys start working on your case today to ensure your family receives the financial compensation they deserve for your harm.
 All the information you share with our law offices will remain confidential.